 Humans enjoy being entertained.
 We like watching funny, engrossing, exciting shows, movies, and plays.
 We love good tunes.
 And we enjoy watching a great stand-up comedian at work, the kind that makes your abs sore from laughter.
-But why?
-Well, it boils down to our need for sensation.
-Simply put, we need to laugh, cry, tense up from excitement, experience emotional highs and lows, and we enjoy the activation of our adrenal systems – whether it’s due to something happening to us in real life or to an imaginary character on a screen somewhere – because we have the equipment necessary to experience all those things, and we need to use it.
-Feeling sensations, emotions, excitement, then, is a prerequisite for being a healthy, happy human.
+We even love negative entertainment, things like horror movies and suspenseful scenes.
+We need to laugh, cry, tense up from excitement, experience emotional highs and lows, and feel the activation of our adrenal systems—whether it’s due to something happening to us in real life or to an imaginary character on a screen somewhere – because we have the equipment necessary to experience all those things, and we need to use it.
+Feeling sensations, emotions, excitement, even fear, then, is a prerequisite for being a healthy, happy human.
 An ancestral expectation.

 This makes sense when you think about it.
 Everything that we had to do to survive, like hunting, fighting, exploring, and climbing to tall places, naturally elicited powerful sensations.
 And if we were going to continue to perform those actions and survive long enough to reproduce, the sensations had to be rewarding on some level.
 The flush of adrenaline that came with killing an antelope had to be enjoyable, or else we’d be less likely to kill again.
 Even simple socializing, while not necessarily thrilling or exciting, is highly entertaining because it reinforced an activity that allowed us to exchange ideas, solidify relationships, and learn new things, tips, and tricks.
 You want to know where the tastiest berries are?
 You gotta talk to someone to find out.